 3.03 As shown in Fig. 1, each base shoe should be set on four steel wedges located about midway between the anchor bolts.
-The four base shoes should be set so that they are level one with the other within 1/4-inch.
+The four base shoes should be set so that they are level and at the same elevation $(\pm 1/8 \text{ inch})$.
 If this is not done, the tower will be extremely difficult (if not impossible) to assemble.

-Wedges should be positioned so that the base shoe is about one inch above the surface of the foundation.
+Wedges should be positioned so that the base shoe is about 1 inch above the surface of the foundation.
 The shoe should be leveled in two directions with a spirit level, and the nuts on the anchor bolts tightened.
-Leveling should be checked after the nuts have been tightened, and if necessary the wedges should be adjusted to relevel the shoe.
-After the nuts are tightened, the wedges should provide a clearance of 3/4- to 1-1/4 inches for grout between the base shoe and the top of the pier.
+Leveling should be checked after the nuts have been tightened, and, if necessary, the wedges should be adjusted to relevel the shoe.
+After the nuts are tightened, the wedges should provide a clearance of 3/4 to 1-1/4 inches for grout between the base shoe and the top of the pier.

-3.04 The base shoes of the Self-Supporting

-Tower are grouted only after 30 feet or more of the tower has been erected.
+3.04 The base shoes of the E Self-Supporting Tower are grouted only after 25 feet or more of the tower has been erected and the first level of internal bracing installed.
+(See 4.13.)
 The grout should consist of one part portland cement (Type I or III) to two parts sand (by volume).
 Clean sand from a reliable supplier should be used.
 The sand and cement should be thoroughly mixed in a dry condition.
-Water should be added sparingly so that the mixture retains a granular appearance and shall not become so wet as to resemble plastic mortar.
+Water should be added sparingly so that the mixture retains a granular appearance and does not become wet enough to resemble plastic mortar.
 Water must be clear and fit for drinking.
-The final mixture shall form a lump when squeezed in the hand and upon being disturbed shall crumble freely.
+The final mixture must form a lump when squeezed in the hand and upon being disturbed, must crumble freely.
 Water is deliberately kept to a minimum to obtain high compressive strength.